MicahElliott/flowrist/README.md

 not a problem.

 There are "chunks" out there with great potential for magic.
-I'm using `how`, `any`, `one`, `prob`, and a few others, and those are pretty good for Flowrist but there may be opportunities here for other layouts.
+I'm using `how`, `any`, `one`, `prob`, `new`, and a few others, and those are pretty good for Flowrist but there may be opportunities here for other layouts.

 _Rolls_ are great (though some prefer alternates-heavy, and they're great too of course).
 However, to achieve really high rolls, you'd need to intermix vowels and consonants on the hands.
 But this is so bad for redirects, so you have to choose your tradeoff.

+The somewhat infrequent keys are the hardest to place.
+Once you've got the most important ~16, you can then put the lowest 4 somewhere really bad without concern, but then you've got a few semi-important letters with nowhere to go.
+This was the case for `b` and `y` (and kinda `g`).
+I tried several spots, but No matter where you put them, there's going to be workarounds needed.
+Where they landed is simply the least bad.

 It was challenging to separately fit both a _repeat_ and _magic_ key, for cognitive load, and lack of real estate.
 I found that a single key (I call